aselker/qea-neural-compression/README.md

 ### Neural Compression

 This is an algorithm designed to compress text using a neural network and Huffman codings.
 It is written in pure Python, using Numpy.
 It was created for QEA at Olin College in 2017.
-The algorithm is not complete, at the moment; all of the components exist, but they have not been integrated together.
-Consider it above all an educational tool.
+Currently, the algorithm does not work; consider it an educational tool above all.

 The algorithm compresses text in three steps, and decompresses it in two.
 The compressed data consists of a series of Huffman-coded letters and the weights for a neural network; the details of how these are created and then used will be covered in the next few sections.